svenluijten/dotfiles/README.md

 This project contains all my macOS dotfiles.
 These have been heavily inspired by [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles).

 ## How to use
-First, **make sure all important work is either in Google Drive, Dropbox, or pushed to your Git provider.**.
+First, **make sure all important work is either in Google Drive, Dropbox, or pushed to your Git provider.**

 After you've done that, run the following commands.
 This may take a while and requires _some_ level of interaction from the user.